xmshi-trio/XiaomingShi.github.io/_pages/about.md

 From 2022 to 2024, I was a young researcher at [Shanghai AI Lab](https://www.shlab.org.cn/), working on the large language model for the medical domain.

 # Education and Work Experience
-* 2016.09 - 2022.09 &nbsp Ph.D of Computer Science &nbsp Harbin Institute of Technology
+* 2016.09 - 2022.09  Ph.D of Computer Science  Harbin Institute of Technology

 # News
 One paper has been accepted by ACL 2024.